nativelibs4java/Scalaxy/Reified/README.md

   )
 )
 ```
-As you can see, these captured values are reified functions which also have an AST and also capture values.
+As you can see, these captured values are themselves reified values which also have an AST and captured values.

-When we want to compile `f` into `ff`, Scalaxy/Reified first flattens the hierarchy of captured reified values, which gives the following AST:
+When we want to compile `f` into `ff`, Scalaxy/Reified first flattens the hierarchy of captured reified values, which gives the following AST (order of captures is reshuffled):
 ```scala
 {
   val capture$0 = ((x: Int) => x.*(x));